 2. Navigate to Moderation > Site > Users.

 3. Click Add User to display the Add User dialog.

 4. Enter the individual's username and email address.

 📝 NOTE: Vanilla recommends not using spaces or periods in usernames.
 By default, this capability is disabled on Vanilla Registration, but this limitation can be overridden if SSO is enabled.

-- Choose the appropriate role for this account
+5. Choose the appropriate Role(s) for this account (more on Roles below).

-- Administrators: The Administrator role will be able to perform most, if not all Administrator actions.
-This includes, but is not limited to - editing all forum settings; creating, editing and deleting categories; enabling and disabling add-ons; and adding, managing and deleting user accounts.
+- Administrators - The Administrator Role can perform most, if not all Administrator actions.
+This includes: editing all community settings; creating, editing, and deleting Categories; enabling and disabling addons; and adding, managing, and deleting user accounts.

-- Moderators: The Moderator role will be able to perform moderation actions.
-This includes but is no limited to curating content (i.e. moving, merging and editing posts); flagging and warning users for abuse and spam and approving or rejecting reported posts.
+- Moderators - The Moderator Role can perform actions pertaining to moderation, including curating content (i.e., moving, merging, and editing posts); flagging and warning users for abuse and spam, and approving or rejecting reported posts.